eugene-eeo/slouch/README.md

 ## config

 You can override parts of `slouch` using a bash script in `~/.config/slouch/hooks`.
+This 'config file' is just sourced by `slouch`.
 For instance, by default `slouch` assumes that you are using [herbstluftwm](https://herbstluftwm.org/).
 This means that if you have a different window manager then focusing windows won't work.
 To override this you can add this to your slouch config file: